SirMerringtonIV/rhytididae/src/content/blog/This-weeks-survey-results.md

 >Funny hat Monday.
 Every Monday all persons must wear a funny hat in all government buildings.
 Should make Mondays a little brighter and light hearted.<br>
 >-<cite>Bronk</cite>

->Title 69 U.S.C. § 420 — Gamba.
+>Title 69 U.S.C. § 420 — Gamba. <br>
->All future laws created at the National, State, County/Local, and City levels are required to be made by a process deemed "Spin to Win".
+>All future laws created at the National, State, County/Local, and City levels are required to be made by a process deemed "Spin to Win". <br>
->Every 69 days each level will have the opportunity to vote for desired outcomes, as well as general topics.
+>Every 69 days each level will have the opportunity to vote for desired outcomes, as well as general topics. <br>
->A random number generator will provide the number of desired outcomes and topics that will be added to a wheel.
+>A random number generator will provide the number of desired outcomes and topics that will be added to a wheel.<br>
->Desired topics number generator will be 1-5, whereas desired outcomes will be 1-20.
+>Desired topics number generator will be 1-5, whereas desired outcomes will be 1-20.<br>
->Once this number has been chosen, Desired Topics and Outcomes will be selected in order, from most to least votes, according to that number.
+>Once this number has been chosen, Desired Topics and Outcomes will be selected in order, from most to least votes, according to that number.<br>
->In the event of ties after the voting process, any desired outcomes with tied votes that fall within the selected number of desired outcomes being chosen will instead be counted as a single placement and all be added individually to the wheel.
+>In the event of ties after the voting process, any desired outcomes with tied votes that fall within the selected number of desired outcomes being chosen will instead be counted as a single placement and all be added individually to the wheel.<br>
->All desired outcomes and topics selected each voting session are permanently added to the wheel.
+>All desired outcomes and topics selected each voting session are permanently added to the wheel.<br>
->Once added to the wheel another random number will be selected and that many laws will be passed after spinning for each.
+>Once added to the wheel another random number will be selected and that many laws will be passed after spinning for each.<br>
->Two wheels will be kept updated, one being used solely for desired outcomes, the other solely for topics.
+>Two wheels will be kept updated, one being used solely for desired outcomes, the other solely for topics.<br>
->In the event that at any level, it is desired to remove a desired outcome or topic, the option to do so will be provided every 69 days as well, only following the first vote.
+>In the event that at any level, it is desired to remove a desired outcome or topic, the option to do so will be provided every 69 days as well, only following the first vote.<br>
->All removed desired outcomes and topics will be cataloged for future reference.
+>All removed desired outcomes and topics will be cataloged for future reference.<br>
->Every 420 days a special vote will be held with a random number generator being used to select a number of spins.
+>Every 420 days a special vote will be held with a random number generator being used to select a number of spins. <br>
->Special wheels that possess only removed desired outcomes and topics will be used at this time.
+>Special wheels that possess only removed desired outcomes and topics will be used at this time.<br>
->Specific laws are permitted to be given the chance to be proposed, only if voted on and accepted with a 70% majority vote.
+>Specific laws are permitted to be given the chance to be proposed, only if voted on and accepted with a 70% majority vote. <br>
->In the event that a specific law is being proposed, at any level, a special "Fate Wheel" will be used.
+>In the event that a specific law is being proposed, at any level, a special "Fate Wheel" will be used.<br>
->The "Fate Wheel" will consist of two options, Yes, or No.
+>The "Fate Wheel" will consist of two options, Yes, or No.<br>
 >The number of individuals who voted at each specific level will determine the number of times the wheel is spun.
 Results will be tallied, and whichever falls above 50% will be the decision for whether or not the wheel is passed.
->In the event that it is a 50/50 split, the law will be proposed a second time at the next vote in 69 days following the same process.
+>In the event that it is a 50/50 split, the law will be proposed a second time at the next vote in 69 days following the same process.<br>
->In the event that voters would like to remove a law, it will also be handled in the same way as proposing a specific law.
+>In the event that voters would like to remove a law, it will also be handled in the same way as proposing a specific law.<br>
 >Should voters want to remove "Spin to Win" as a process, an 85% majority vote will begin the process to decide.
-The "Fate Wheel" will be used in this process and spun a number of times equaling the number of voters that want to remove the "Spin to Win" process, following the same rule of requiring above 50% Yes to remove this process.
+The "Fate Wheel" will be used in this process and spun a number of times equaling the number of voters that want to remove the "Spin to Win" process, following the same rule of requiring above 50% Yes to remove this process. <br>
->Voting to remove the "Spin to Win" process will only be permitted every four years during the same time as the presidential election.
+>Voting to remove the "Spin to Win" process will only be permitted every four years during the same time as the presidential election.<br>
 >Three wheel choices are available, a standard Roulette Wheel utilizing a ball, a Roulette Style Wheel utilizing an arrow pointing to the selected option, or a vertical Roulette Style Wheel that also utilizes an arrow to select an option.<br>
 >-<cite>CallMeMaui</cite>